ncsa/Swift-T-Variant-Calling/README.md

 ### Dependencies

-First, you will need Swift/T installed in your system.
+First, you need Swift/T installed in your system.
 Depending on your system, the instructions in the following link will guide you through the process:

 ```
 http://swift-lang.github.io/swift-t/guide.html#_installation
 ```

-Next, depending on the analysis step you like, you will also need the following tools installed:
+Next, depending on the analysis step you like, you also need the installation path of the following tools in your system: